 As an incoming student, you'll work toward completing common freshman year courses while acquiring information to help you determine a major and career.
 During the first two or three semesters on campus, you will take a set of courses that are required by all engineering departments.
 After successfully completing the common freshmen year academic requirements, you'll formally apply for admission to the mechanical and aerospace engineering department.
 Admission is nearly automatic if you've completed these requirements and the MAE admission requirements.

 Learn more about the program:

-Math and science courses included in the Math and Science GPA:
+Math and science courses to be included in the Math and Science GPA:

-Students are allowed to continue taking sophomore level ME or AE courses in order to satisfy the admission requirements and re-apply for admission.
-However, graduation from the ME or AE program expects official admission to the program before junior year ME or AE courses have started.
+Students are allowed to continue taking the sophomore level ME or AE courses in order to satisfy the admission requirements and re-apply for admission.
+However, graduation from the ME or AE program expects official admission to the program before the junior year ME or AE courses are begun.

-Students not meeting the above standards may request special consideration for unusual circumstances by including a written statement with their application that includes motivation for the choice of the degree program and justification for why special consideration is warranted.
-Consideration of exceptions will be made based on convincing evidence of likelihood of success in the program and the availability of space in the program.
+Students not meeting the above standards may request special consideration only for unusual circumstances by including with the application a written statement, including motivation for the choice of the degree program and justification for why special consideration is warranted.
+Consideration of exceptions will be made based on convincing evidence of likelihood of success in the program, as well as on availability of space in the program.

 The Grad Track Pathway offers early provisional admission to the master’s degree program to exceptional undergraduate students and is designed for these students to earn coursework credit towards their master’s degree while completing their bachelor’s degree in the same discipline.
 Learn more.